ExchangeCore/webprint/README.md

 ## Purpose

-The purpose of this library is to allow a common PHP api which will allow printing directly to print devices.
-The library uses psr-4 namespacing.
+The purpose of this library is to allow a common PHP api which will allow printing directly to print devices or outputting the same content to other interfaces, such as your web browser.

 ## Supported Printers